paths-erc/moveit/README.md

 # MOvEIT
-A road network for Late Antique Egypt by PAThs
+A road network for Late Antique Egypt by LAD & PAThs

 MOvEIT is an open-access, collaborative road network that links the archaeological sites published in the [Archaeological Atlas of Coptic Literature](https://atlas.paths-erc.eu) by [PAThs](http://paths.uniroma1.it).